 Demon Deacon rides a motorcycle onto the field, but my biggest issue is with the design of the mascot’s face.
 Why does he always look so focused and unhappy?
 What’s with the formalwear?

-7. Big Red the Hilltopper from Western Kentucky
+8. Big Red the Hilltopper: Western Kentucky University

 What the hell is a Hilltopper?
 Why is the mascot just a giant red blob with furry legs?
 Why does it always look confused?
 These are just a few of the many questions I had when I first saw this cartoon character on the field as a kid.
 Rumor has it that when the campus was moved up the hill to a new spot, the students could be seen carrying their things up the hill so.
 That’s how we landed on the Hilltoppers.
 I don’t know either, y’all.